 - Being unaware of your entire financial picture could mean you won’t know where to start when you need to access liquidity after a loss.

 - Neglecting to add both your names to important accounts could mean you may not be able to access funds right away and may need to borrow money to get through what could be a lengthy probate process.

 - Do you know all the digital passwords to your financial information?
 Even if you’ve got them written down somewhere, can you read them?
-Passwords are the key to your online financial life, and both spouses should know how to access their digital domain.
+Both spouses should know how to access their digital domain.

 - Take the time now to get better acquainted with your financial advisor and confirm that you understand how you are invested and why.
 You’ll also want to master any budgeting software you may be using, if you haven’t already.

-The question now becomes: How can women think through all this and make the best of what’s to come?
-Because while losing a spouse is both likely and painful, it does not mean you should have to give up the life you envision for yourself.
+How can women think through all this and make the best of what’s to come?
 Through open dialogue, solid planning and ongoing support, you can indeed cope and eventually thrive.